romangolev/hugo-portfolio/content/project/pyarchitect.md

 * Finishing — bundle for achetecture interior works
 * Tools — miscellaneous tools

 Every tool has an embedded description.
-To see the description and hint, hover mouse over the button
+To see the description and hint, hover mouse over the button.